Patient Participation Group

 Charities

 Although raising monies for charity is not one of our primary aims, we do raise money from the sale of second hand books and from donations from the walking group.
 We have collected in previous years for Southampton Children’s Hospital and Naomi House, and our last charity was Hearing Dogs for Deaf People to whom we sent a total of £1100.
 Every year or two we pick a new charity.
-More information on our new charity – MyCancer MyChoices.
+More information on our charity – MyCancer MyChoices.

 There will be dialogue with local groups, including the Wokingham area PPG Forum of which New Wokingham Road Patients’ Group is a founder member.
 So, if you want to have your voice heard, let us know any thoughts you may have, or make sure you are part of the Patient Reference Group.